Tax benefits of EIS for start-up companies

 • Directly or indirectly possess or be entitled to acquire more than 30% of the company's (or any subsidiary's ordinary share capital, issued share capital, voting rights or rights to assets on winding up.

-• The rights of an individual's associates (see below) are attributed to the individual for the 30% test referred to directly above.
+• The rights of an individual's associates (see below) are also included with the individual's for the 30% test referred to previously.

 Who are associates?

-‘Associates’ include business partners, the trustees of any settlement of which the investor is a settlor or beneficiary, lineal relatives: e.g. spouses and civil partners, parents and grandparents, children and grandchildren.
-However brothers and sisters, cousins, uncles and aunts are not considered associates.
+‘Associates’ include business partners plus the trustees of any settlement of which the investor is a settlor or beneficiary.
+Additionally, they can include the lineal relatives: e.g. spouses and civil partners, parents and grandparents, children and grandchildren.
+However, brothers and sisters, cousins, uncles and aunts are not considered associates.

 What about directors?

-The rules regarding directors need careful attention particularly where they are intending to obtain the tax benefits of EIS.
-We'd strongly recommend becoming a shareholder prior to becoming a director if the intention is that payment will be made for any services provided.
+The rules regarding directors need careful attention.
+This is particularly where they're intending to obtain the tax benefits of EIS.
+We'd recommend being a shareholder prior to directorship.
+Especially, if payment for services is intended.

 General Requirements

-In addition to the requirements for the company, investor and shares there are a number of other ‘general requirements’ to be met for EIS to be available.
+Additionally, there are a number of ‘general requirements’ to be met in order to qualify for EIS relief.

-• The company must have been carrying on a trade for either at least four months prior to the share issue, or for at least four months at any point following the share issue.
+• The company must have been trading either at least four months before the share issue, or for at least four months subsequent to the share issue.

-• The shares must be issued in order to raise money for the purpose of the qualifying business activity within a certain time limit and to promote business growth and development
+• The shares must be issued to raise money specifically for the qualifying business activity.
+What's more this must be within a certain time limit and to promote business growth and development

 • There must be no ‘pre-arranged exit’ for the investor.

-• The shares must be issued for genuine commercial reasons and not as part of a tax avoidance scheme or arrangement.
+• The shares must be issued for genuine commercial reasons and not for a tax avoidance scheme or arrangement.

 • There are no ‘disqualifying arrangements’.
-Broadly speaking this would be a scenario where shares are issued to access the relief and either the benefit of the investment is passed to another party, or the business activities would otherwise be carried on by another party
+Broadly speaking this means where shares are issued to access the relief and either the investment benefit is passed to another party, or the business activities would otherwise be carried on by another party

 Investment limits